SuperMegaGiperUltraSigma228/ProjectoX/README.md

 # ProjectoX
-This project created for parents whose kids cry about "burger is vegetable" This AI will help you prove your position "burger is NOT vegetable"
+This project created for parents whose children cry about "burger is vegetable" This AI will help you prove your "burger is NOT vegetable" position
 ## HOW TO WORK WITH THIS AI
 1. You need to open description file "A.jpeg"(press text "That's all guys.
 Now you need read a description")
 2. Open link in description